salesforce/base-components-recipes/README.md

 # Base Components Recipes

 View examples for base components in small bites.
-Each recipe demonstrates a building block to build pages and apps quickly.
-Use and customize the recipes in your apps.
+Each recipe demonstrates a working example of the base components to build pages and apps quickly.
+Use and customize the base components and the recipes in your apps.

-Base component recipes open up the source for base components at https://developer.salesforce.com/docs/component-library.
-Explore the inner workings of the components and use the source to build new components with your own requirements.
+Base component recipes open up the source code for the base components shown in https://developer.salesforce.com/docs/component-library.
+We transpiled the base components into the `c` namespace so that you can use the components in your projects.
+Explore the inner workings of the components and use the source code to build new components with your own requirements.
 The possibilities are endless with the source in your hands!

-Base component recipes implement Lightning Design System and are developed using Lightning Web Components.
-A `c` namespaced component can contain components in the `lightning` namespace.
+Base component implement Lightning Design System and are developed using Lightning Web Components.
+A `c` namespace component can contain components in the `lightning` namespace.

 ## Getting Started

-We recommend using a scratch org to experience base component recipes on the Salesforce platform.
+We recommend using a scratch org to work with base component recipes on the Salesforce platform.

 1. Set up your environment by following the steps in the [Lightning Web Components Dev Guide](https://developer.salesforce.com/docs/component-library/documentation/lwc/lwc.install_setup_develop), which includes:
     * Install the Salesforce CLI.